 You will find the Sutro Baths near Ocean Beach at the meeting of Geary Boulevard and the Great Highway.

 The Curran Theater hosts some of San Francisco's top theater performances all year long.
 Hundreds of people walk through its doors each week and many have reported seeing the ghost of a ticket taker in the lobby of the theater.

 In 1933, a ticket taker was shot and killed here during a robbery.
 Many suspect the figure seen by theater attendees in the mirror is the ghost of this ticket taker.

 Some also say the spirit of a little girl killed across the street also haunts this theater.

-If you enjoy being spooked during your stay, then check out the Queen Anne Hotel.
+If you enjoy being spooked during your stay, then check out the Queen Anne Hotel near both the Japantown and Pacific Heights districts.
 This historic Victorian was built in the 1890s.
 It was originally a school for young girls.
 It's passionate teacher, Miss Mary Lake, lived in Room 410.

 When the school was shut down, she was devastated.
 She moved out, carried on with her life, and died several years later.
 The building changed hand many times and turned into the Queen Anne Hotel in 1980.